ds2713/es2017/README.md

 8. Historic buffer is cleared, entire process repeats itself.

+9. A cache system.
+MQTT message is sent.
+If this does not work, the message is stored.
+Next time a message needs to be sent, the cache will be emptied first (send first item, delete, repeat until empty).
+Then the current message sent.
+Two caveats:
+  * Assumes successful connection will happen before memory runs out.
+Otherwise crashes.
+  * There is no attempt to check the network connection or reestablish it if it decides to fail.

+  In other words, the cache system works exclusively for the problem of the broker temporarily going offline.

 ### Remaing possibilities
 1. The website inside the `/docs` folder needs to be made.
 Active display of data?